Bolesław III Wrymouth: First Expedition to Bohemia and exile of Zbigniew

-In 1107 Bolesław III along with his ally King Coloman of Hungary invaded Bohemia in order to aid Svatopluk in gaining the Czech throne and to secure Polish interests to the south.
-The expedition was a complete success: on 14 May 1107 Svatopluk was made Duke of Bohemia in Prague.
+In 1107, Bolesław III along with his ally King Coloman of Hungary, invaded Bohemia in order to aid Svatopluk in gaining the Czech throne and to secure Polish interests to the south.
+The expedition was a complete success: on 14 May 1107, Svatopluk was made Duke of Bohemia in Prague.

-In the winter of 1107–08, with the help of Kievan and Hungarian allies, Bolesław undertook a punitive expedition against his brother Zbigniew.
+In the winter of 1107–1108, with the help of Kievan and Hungarian allies, Bolesław undertook a punitive expedition against his brother Zbigniew.
 One reason for this was that Zbigniew had not followed his orders and had refused to burn down one of the fortresses of Kurów near Puławy.
 Another reason was that Zbigniew had not performed his duties as a vassal by failing to provide military aid to Bolesław for a campaign against the Pomeranians.
 Bolesław's forces attacked Mazovia and quickly forced Zbigniew to surrender.
 Following this, Zbigniew was banished from the country and, with his followers, took refuge in Prague, where he gained the support of Svatopluk.
-From then Bolesław was the sole lord of the Polish lands, though in fact his over-lordship began in 1107 when Zbigniew paid him homage as his feudal lord.
+From then on, Bolesław was the sole lord of the Polish lands, though in fact his over-lordship began in 1107 when Zbigniew paid him homage as his feudal lord.

-In 1108 the balance of power in Europe changed.
-Svatopluk decided to pay homage to Emperor Henry V and in exchange received from him the formal investiture of Bohemia.
-At the same time King Coloman of Hungary was under attack from the combined forces of the Holy Roman Empire and Bohemia.
+In 1108, the balance of power in Europe changed.
+Svatopluk decided to pay homage to Emperor Henry V and, in exchange, received from him the formal investiture of Bohemia.
+At the same time, King Coloman of Hungary was under attack from the combined forces of the Holy Roman Empire and Bohemia.
 Svatopluk, joined by Zbigniew and his followers, also attacked Poland.
 Bolesław avoided a direct confrontation because he was busy fighting Pomerania.
 The Polish-Hungarian coalition gave aid and shelter to Bořivoj II.
 Later that year, Bolesław and Coloman sent a new expedition to Bohemia, prompted by the invasion of Hungary by the German-Bohemian coalition (during which Pozsony Castle was put under siege) and the fact that Svatopluk, who owed Bolesław his throne, didn't honor his promise to return Silesian cities seized from Poland (Racibórz, Kamieniec, Koźle among others) by his predecessors.
 Bolesław then decided to restore Bořivoj II to the Bohemian throne, but was unable to do so owing to the need to divert his forces north to thwart a Pomeranian invasion.